eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-24_election-and-consensus.md

 - - -

-This page is synchronized from the post: [Election and consensus](https://steemit.com/@deanliu/election-and-consensus)
+This page is synchronized from the post: ['Election and consensus'](https://steemit.com/@deanliu/election-and-consensus)